Coronavirus - September 2020

 Many of you will be concerned about the Coronavirus (COVID-19) and how it may affect school.

-Please click here to see some of the questions that we have anticipated you may have about our reopening.
+Please click here to see some of the questions that we have anticipated you may have about our reopening in June 2020.
 We have already had one or two questions from parents, which we have endeavoured to answer and we thought it would be useful to share these with you.

 Please do not hesitate to contact us in school if you have further questions that are not answered here.